hperrin/tunnelgram/README.md

 When a user logs in, the client must:

 1. Complete steps 1-3 of the registration process in order to authenticate the user.
-2. Retrieve the user's encrypted private key and clear text public key.
+2. Retrieve the user's encrypted private key and clear text public key from the server.
 3. Use the key taken from the password hash to decrypt the private key.

 > :information_source: The server never knows their actual password, so it can't decrypt their private key.
 Therefore, the server also never knows their private key.
 Boom, Tunnelwire.